skip to Main Content

 For all large hard plastic surfaces, apply the enzyme cleaner generously, making sure it covers the entire surface, even areas that you may not expect urine to be.
 Using your rag, gently spread the cleaner over the surface so every inch is wet.
 Let it air dry.

-For smaller items, like small grass pads, rinse the area off in the sink or tub.
+For a smaller indoor potty, like small grass pads, rinse the area off in the sink or tub.
 Then fill the sink or tub with warm to hot water and add 1/4 cup of Kinderbean No Stress Mess Eraser.
 Let soak overnight.
 In the morning, rinse everything thoroughly and let it air dry.

 The enzyme cleaner will eliminate the odor and your dog will have a fresh place to do business again!